w4v3/hypercampus/README.md

 ## Some pre-made collections

 You can find some sample collections [here](/docs/sample_collections/).
 Currently it contains a geography deck quizzing you on countries and their location on the map, capitals and flags.
-The images in the file have high resolution so the file is quite huge; I might make a lower resolution version soon.

 Also, more decks might come in the future.